directus/directus/docs/cloud/glossary.md

 Overages, in the context of the Directus Cloud, refer to fees generated when Standby Nodes are powered on during high spikes in traffic/activity.
 To learn more, see [Nodes](#nodes), [Billing](#billing) and [Auto-scaling](#auto-scaling).

-## Parallel Operations

-Parallel operations refers to breaking up different parts of a task among multiple processors (CPUs) to help reduce the amount of computation time.

-- Parallel operations in Directus Cloud @rijk
-- maybe SQLite???

 ## Support Options